I am worried because my toddler hits the side of his head with his hand.

-My baby is 14 months old, soon to be 15 months, and he continually slaps himself on the side of his head.
+What happens is that my baby, who is 14 months old, soon to be 15 months, continually slaps himself on the side of his head.
 What could this be?
 Could he be sick?
 What should I do about it?
-It makes me worried!

-- When a baby or toddler slaps his head on one side continuously, it might pay to get this checked out with your doctor.
+When a baby or toddler slaps his head on one side continuously, it might pay to get this checked out with your doctor.
 You didn’t say if it was just one side, but I wonder if he has an ear infection, a sore throat, or problems with a tooth coming in.

 There may be other reasons for a baby hitting his head too, such as anger or self-soothing.
 You can read more about babies that hit themselves, why, and at what ages in this thread.